strawberrymusicplayer/strawberry/3rdparty/README.md

 utf8-cpp
 --------

-This is 2 header files used by taglib, but kept in a seperate directory because it is maintained by others.
+This is 2 header files used by taglib, but kept in a separate directory because it is maintained by others.

 URL: http://utfcpp.sourceforge.net/